 Maine is known as Vacationland.
-It says so right on the state license plate.
+It says so right on the state’s license plate.
 The state’s small towns, beaches, harbors, islands, and burgeoning food scene make it a stellar vacation destination.
 What could be better?
-Well, Maine is now seriously pursuing the legalization of online sports betting.
-Gambling in general is not a big thing in Maine, which has just 2 retail casinos, but a few sports betting related policy updates could change the game.
+Well, Maine is now on the verge of allowing legal sports betting in the state following the passage of LD 585 on the night of Tuesday, April 19, 2022.
+Governor Janet Mills officially signed the bill into law on May 2nd, 2022.

-Read on for more information about Maine’s legislative journey, why tethering is so important, an overview of the existing casino industry in the state, which sportsbooks will come to Maine when wagering becomes legal, what’s happening in neighboring states, and more.
+Read on for more information about Maine’s ongoing legislative journey, which sportsbooks will come to Maine when legal wagering officially goes live, what’s happening in neighboring states, and more.

 Maine Sportsbook Alternatives: Over/Under Player Props